How to Hash in NYC

 Q: Will you sell my e-mail address?

-A: Yes, this website is actually an elaborate scam to sell your precious e-mail address for 1/16th of cent.
+A: Yes, this website is actually an elaborate scam to sell your precious e-mail address for 1/16th of a cent.

 Q: Prick.